Power series proofs for local stabilities of K\"ahler and balanced structures with mild $\partial\bar\partial$-lemma

-Angella-Ugarte \cite[Theorem 3.1]{au} show that the $(n-1,n)$-th strong $\p\db$-lemma amounts to the sGG condition and the vanishing of the first $\p\db$-degree $\Delta^1(X)$, with the deformation openness of the $(n-1,n)$-th strong $\p\db$-lemma proved in \cite[Proposition 4.8]{au}.
+Angella--Ugarte \cite[Theorem 3.1]{au} show that the $(n-1,n)$-th strong $\p\db$-lemma amounts to the sGG condition, carefully studied in \cite{PU}, and the vanishing of the first $\p\db$-degree $\Delta^1(X)$, introduced in \cite{at}, with the deformation openness of the $(n-1,n)$-th strong $\p\db$-lemma proved in \cite[Proposition 4.8]{au}.
 They also show in \cite[Corollary 3.3]{au} the equivalence: